Rashedul/R-Tutorials/files/Lec-17.md

 - Make new plots from cheatsheet

-- chnage colors on your plots
+- change colors on your plots

 ## Script